 Benefits of External Links

-- Improves your website’s credibility.
+- They help improve your website’s trustworthiness and credibility.

 Internal vs External Links